On $p$-adic differential equations on semistable varieties: Relations between algebraic and analytic modules with integrable connections

 such that every $\epsilon_n$ satisfies

-We denote the category of log convergent stratifications by $Str'((\f{X}, M)/(\f{S},N)).$ \end{defi} As in the case of log infinitesimal isocrystals we can establish an equivalence of categories between log convergent stratifications and convergent log isocrystals: this is the statement of proposition 5.2.6 of \cite{Sh1}. \begin{prop} If the log formal scheme $(\f{X},M)$ is formally log smooth over the log formal scheme $(\Spf(V),N)$, then the category $I_{conv}((\f{X},M)/(\Spf(V),N))$ is equivalent to $Str'((\f{X},M)/(\Spf(V),N))$. \end{prop}
+We denote the category of log convergent stratifications by $Str'((\f{X}, M)/(\f{S},N)).$ \end{definition} As in the case of log infinitesimal isocrystals we can establish an equivalence of categories between log convergent stratifications and convergent log isocrystals: this is the statement of proposition 5.2.6 of \cite{Sh1}. \begin{proposition} If the log formal scheme $(\f{X},M)$ is formally log smooth over the log formal scheme $(\Spf(V),N)$, then the category $I_{conv}((\f{X},M)/(\Spf(V),N))$ is equivalent to $Str'((\f{X},M)/(\Spf(V),N))$. \end{proposition}

 Now that we have introduced all the machinery we can finish the proof of full faithfulness of the functor $\tilde{\Phi}$.
 We need the following result, whose proof is essentially the same as the one of proposition 5.2.9 of \cite{Sh1}.\\